-All regulations that touch on digital identity and associated credentials require careful reading, as their scope is often (but not always) limited to organizations in the private sector.
+All regulations that touch on digital identity and associated credentials require careful reading, as their scope may be limited.
+The OECD guidelines, for example, offer guidance to governments, whereas ISO standards are considered more general.
+National legislation in turn is often limited to organizations in the private sector and either does not speak to or provides a very different scope for what governments may do in the privacy landscape.